 There’s also a strong possibility we’ll return to upstate South Carolina to hike on the Palmetto Trail, and make up for the trip that we had to bail on last fall.
 So why not plan on grabbing the high points in Georgia and South Carolina while we’re there too?

 And while I’m thru-hiking the Appalachian Trail this summer, I will pass by four new state high points in Virginia, New Jersey, Connecticut, and Massachusetts.
-It’s probably not a surprise that Keith booked campsites near some of these places so we could summit them together as I hiked my way up the East Coast.
+It’s probably not surprising that Keith booked campsites near some of these places so the three of us could summit them together as I hiked my way up the East Coast.